Employer of Record

 Social Security in Belgium

 To support low-wage earners, reductions in employer social security contributions are available, along with specific reductions for targeted groups.
-Additionally, certain types of employers may benefit from a structural reduction in contributions when combined with a low wage component.
+Belgium also applies various structural reductions and targeted measures depending on wage level and category of worker.

-Both employer and employee social security contributions are deductible when determining taxable income, benefiting both corporate income tax (CIT) and personal income tax (PIT).
+Both employer and employee social security contributions are generally deductible in determining taxable income.

-Foreign employees working temporarily in Belgium under a secondment arrangement or on a more permanent basis within a multistate employment framework may be exempt from Belgian social security contributions, depending on bilateral or multilateral totalization agreements that Belgium has with their home country, or if they are employed by a foreign legal entity.
+Foreign employees working temporarily in Belgium under secondment arrangements or within a multi-state employment framework may be exempt from Belgian social security contributions depending on EU coordination rules or applicable bilateral agreements.

 Payroll in Belgium